Education Classes and Programs

 Canning and Preserving Class at OSU Extension Center

 Come learn how to can and preserve jelly with Extension Educator Taylor Conner at the Oklahoma State University Oklahoma County Extension Center.
 This class is for ages twelve and older, and registration is $20 for OHS members and $30 for the general public.
 Registration opens August 10.
-For more information or to receive a reminder when registration opens, please email email@example.com.
-The center is located at 2500 Northeast 63rd Street, Oklahoma City.
+For more information, please email firstname.lastname@example.org.
+The center is located at 2500 Northeast 63rd Street in Oklahoma City.

 LaDonna Harris: Indian 101 Film Screening and Discussion

 Saturday, November 2, 1–3 p.m.